-One idea raised in the past - and rejected by the Palestinians - has been to allow Israeli deployment in the Jordan Valley and early-warning stations to be placed in territory under Palestinian sovereignty.
+One idea raised in the past-and rejected by the Palestinians-has been to allow Israeli deployment in the Jordan Valley and early-warning stations to be placed in territory under Palestinian sovereignty.
 Yet even if the Palestinians accepted such Israeli force dispositions, it is questionable how enduring they would be, since any Palestinian government would have a strong interest in eroding any Israeli presence within Palestinian territory.
-In addition, any Israeli military presence would likely serve as a lighting-rod in Palestinian domestic politics.
+In addition, any Israeli military presence would likely serve as a lightning rod in Palestinian domestic politics.

-Furthermore, Israel's security interests in the Jordan Valley cannot be met by granting the area to the Palestinians and deploying foreign peacekeeping units in the area.
-(This issue is discussed more fully elsewhere in this study in "The Risks of Foreign Peacekeeping Forces in the West Bank" by Maj.-Gen. [res.]
-Yaakov Amidror.)
-Israel's national security doctrine is rooted in the principle of selfreliance, and for good reasons.
-Israel has accepted international monitors to oversee implementation of past agreements, but it has always resisted proposals that involved soldiers from other armies - including U.S. servicemen - risking their lives instead of Israeli soldiers.
+Furthermore, Israel's security interests in the Jordan Valley cannot be met by granting the area to the Palestinians and deploying foreign peacekeeping units there.
+Israel's national security doctrine is rooted in the principle of self-reliance, and for good reasons.
+Israel has accepted international monitors to oversee implementation of past agreements, but it has always resisted proposals that involved soldiers from other armies-including U.S. servicemen-risking their lives instead of Israeli soldiers.
 Moreover, the Israeli experience with an international presence has been poor.
-UNIFIL in Lebanon has not lived up to Israeli expectations in preventing the re-armament of Hizbullah after the 2006 Second Lebanon War.
-Equally, EU monitors abandoned their positions at the Rafah crossing in 2006 when challenged by local insurgents from Gaza.
+UNIFIL in Lebanon has not lived up to Israeli expectations in preventing the rearmament of Hizbullah since the 2006 Second Lebanon War.
+Likewise, EU monitors abandoned their positions at the Rafah crossing in 2006 when challenged by local insurgents from Gaza.